-Artificial Sweeteners Aren’t So Sweet After All, Study Shows They Cause Obesity And Metabolic Disorders
+Artificial Sweeteners Aren’t So Sweet After All: Study Shows They Cause Obesity And Metabolic Disorders

 — HealthRanger (@HealthRanger) April 23, 2018

 This isn’t the first time that studies have shown the negative effects of diet soda.
 Other studies have shown that diet soda increases the risk of obesity, type 2 diabetes, and serious cardiovascular ailments like heart attacks.
 In fact, the sale of popular brands like Diet Coke has been steadily falling in recent years, reported The Atlantic.
 People are turning to other sodas, coffee, and energy drinks as an alternative.
-However, the alternatives like flavored seltzer water and 5-Hour Energy shots can also use artificial flavoring and sweeteners, which come with their own set of negative health effects.
+However, the alternatives, like flavored seltzer water and 5-Hour Energy shots, can also use artificial flavoring and sweeteners, which come with their own set of negative health effects.